RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 6 guide.md

 The two propositions **are not** logically equivalent.

+### Common mistakes:

+- **Giving the final truth table without the intermediate columns:** Showing all intermediate columns is a requirement for success on this problem.
+[Please review the success criteria](https://shottr.cc/s/1i2S/SCR-20240229-jh6.png), printed below the problem, which states this.

 ## S4

 1. (a) False (because $12^2 = 144$ which is bigger than 100)